XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 # Technical Help

-### Enemy mortar keeps shooting me and I don't know who the target is.

-> Battle Simplification in Settings is set to on probably.

 ### My game freezes upon winning a battle.
 What happened?

 > Popular answer: Memory Leaks.
 Restart client is always the default option.